 Nearly 20 million people tune in each year to watch the Golden Globes awards ceremony honoring the best in film and American television.
 The organization, which generates over $50 million per year in advertising revenue, had a big problem with its website.
-Actually, they had several problems.
+Actually, they had several problems, so rebuilding the website became a priority.

 Solving for Scalability on Drupal